mistertoucan/bca_web/README.md

 # bca_web
-My rewrite of the BCA web framework in Python Flask
+My rewrite of the BCA web framework in Python Flask *Please use Python 2.7 to avoid version issues

 ## Setup
 1. `cd bca_web` - Navigate to the folder